 A cyber incident is any adverse event that threatens the confidentiality, integrity, or availability of our information resources.
 More specifically, a cyber incident is an intentional attack or an unintentional event that can include gaining unauthorized access to systems to disrupt operations, corrupt data or steal confidential information.
 As our reliance on technology has increased, so have the risks posed to our systems, both internal and those we have outsourced.
+In addition, the rapid evolution and increased adoption of artificial intelligence technologies may intensify our cybersecurity risks.
 Our four primary risks that could directly result from the occurrence of a cyber incident include operational interruption, damage to our Company's image, financial loss and private data exposure.

 We have implemented solutions, processes, and procedures to help mitigate this risk, but these measures, as well as our organization's increased awareness of our risk of a cyber incident, do not guarantee that our financial results will not be negatively impacted by such an incident.
-Our security measures may be undermined due to the actions of outside parties, employee error, internal or external malfeasance, or otherwise, and, as a result, an unauthorized party may obtain access to our data systems and misappropriate business and personal information.
+Our security measures may be undermined due to the rapid evolution and increased adoption of artificial intelligence and machine learning technologies, actions of outside parties, employee error, internal or external malfeasance, or otherwise, and, as a result, an unauthorized party may obtain access to our data systems and misappropriate business and personal information.
 Our systems are subject to repeated attempts by third parties to access information or to disrupt our systems.
 Such disruptions or misappropriations and the resulting repercussions, including reputational damage and legal claims or proceedings, may adversely affect our results of operations, cash flows and financial condition, and the trading price of our common stock.